opensearch-project/project-website/_posts/2025-12-14-Resource-Sharing-Technical-Deep-Dive.md

 This approach provides the following capabilities:

-* Enabling the framework globally.
+* Enabling the framework globally
-* Opting in specific resource types gradually.
+* Opting in specific resource types gradually
-* Rolling back by clearing the protected types list.
+* Rolling back by clearing the protected types list

 ---